CodeWithTanmay635/Portfolio/README.md

 # Portfolio
-A portfolio website made to prove I do more than watch coding tutorials at 2x speed.
+This is my portfolio website I developed this website with modern animations and